 In the world of big-time, small-scale characterization, the Lehigh Microscopy School (LMS) has been leading the way for 50 years, and shows no signs of slowing down.

-The school's 2020 offering, May 31 to June 5, will mark a half century since the annual weeklong program was founded to help keep colleagues and professionals in the research community abreast of developments in scanning electron microscopy.
+The school's 2023 offering, June 4 - June 9, will mark a half century since the annual weeklong program was founded to help keep colleagues and professionals in the research community abreast of developments in scanning electron microscopy.
 The first Lehigh Microscopy School was organized by renowned Lehigh University Professor Joe Goldstein in the summer of 1970 with three lecturers, a dozen students, and a single scanning electron microscope (SEM).
 Since then, the annual Lehigh-hosted event has grown to become the largest school of its kind.
 Now in its 50th year, the weeklong school offers basic and advanced courses that combine theory with lab practice.
 Manufacturers’ microscopes supplement the nine scanning and transmission electron microscopes in Lehigh’s Materials Characterization Facility, one of the best equipped of its kind in the United States.

 According to Chris Kiely, a professor of materials science and engineering in the P.C.
 Rossin College of Engineering and Applied Science who serves as the school’s director, it is the faculty, staff, and invited lecturers who bring the program to life each year and continue to uphold its long-standing reputation for quality among the representatives of industry, national labs, and academia in attendance.
 "There are folks who attend who have never seen these instruments before, and quite a few who have worked with them and are looking to gain more experience," says Kiely.
 "We teach them about the scanning electron microscope, how it's built, what it can do, and how it operates.
 We'll also show them how versatile it is, and the various ways for setting it up to do different tasks."